 For immunoblotting, the BALF samples were lysed using the lysing buffer and the lysates were centrifuged at 13300 g.
-The total protein concentration in the supernatants was measured by Bradford assay.
+The total protein concentration in the supernatants measured by Bradford assay.
 The proteins were separated by SDS-PAGE and transferred to PVDF membranes.
 The membranes were blocked with 2% low-fat milk in Trisbuffered saline and then incubated for 16-18 h with commercially available β -Actin (C4: sc-47778), NOX4 (3H2G11: sc-517188), and Nrf2 (A-10: sc-365949) primary antibodies.
-The membrane was washed in washing buffer, incubated with the appropriate HRP-conjugated secondary antibody (m-IgGk BP-HRP: sc-516102), and bands were visualized by enhanced chemiluminescence.
-Densitometry was performed using NIH Image/Image J software.
+The membrane was washed in buffer, washing incubated with appropriate HRP-conjugated secondary antibody (m-IgGk BP-HRP: sc-516102), and were visualized bv enhanced chemiluminescence.
+Densitometry performed using NIH Image/Image software.
 All antibodies were purchased from Santa Cruz Biotechnology Inc.